yuezhao/qmeta/README.rst

     qmake qmeta.pro

-Once you have the Makefile, you can build it as usually.
+Once you have the Makefile, you can build it as usual.

     make